geeky-akash/geeky-akash/README.md

 - 👋 Hi, I’m @geeky-akash
 - 👀 I’m interested in tech, gaming and problem-solving
-- 🌱 I’m currently learning C,C++,Python,Google Ads
+- 🌱 I’m currently learning C,Python,Networking & Cyber Sec.
-- 💞️ I’m looking to collaborate on innovative ideas that need technical assistance
+- 💞️ I’m looking to work on innovative ideas
 - 📫 How to reach me?
 I'm on instagram : @geeky.akash

 <!---